Review: Line Chronic 101 Skis · 2024

 Ideal for

-- Full tip and tail rocker plus a 101mm underfoot provides decent float in ungroomed terrain and ease of pivoting motion
+- Full tip and tail rocker plus a 101mm underfoot provides decent float and ease of pivoting motion

 - Playful flex rating with a touch of camber underfoot provides pop and edge hold